-Foods that contain a lot of fiber tend to be difficult for people with UC to digest.
+Foods that contain a lot of fiber tend to be difficult for people with UC during a flare-up to digest.
 Whole grain flour is high in fiber because it hasn’t had the germ or bran removed.

 You should avoid eating food made from any whole grain flour, such as: